 HOW TO DRESS IN UZBEKISTAN

 Although Islam is the main religion of the country, Uzbekistan is a secular state.
-Women don´t wear the veil, so you don’t have to cover your whole body as in other Muslim countries.
-I will recommend to use knee-length skirts and t-shirts that cover your shoulders.
+Women don’t wear the veil, so you don’t have to cover your whole body as in other Muslim countries.
+I will recommend using knee-length skirts and t-shirts that cover your shoulders.
 Traditional clothes are beautiful and very colorful and you can buy them for a few dollars in any market.
 Hospitality and kindness are characteristic features of the Uzbek people.
-The coexistence of various ethnicities, cultures and religions make Uzbekistan a perfect place for solo female travelers and unwanted attention is not a problem at all in Uzbekistan.
+The coexistence of various ethnicities, cultures, and religions make Uzbekistan a perfect place for solo female travelers and unwanted attention is not a problem at all in Uzbekistan.

 PLANNING A TRIP TO UZBEKISTAN

-In Uzbekistan there are two exchange rates: the official one and the street exchange.
+In Uzbekistan, there are two exchange rates: the official one and the street exchange.
 You can exchange your money officially at the bank but for better rates, you need to exchange at the black market.
-All prices, including food, drinks, accommodation and souvenirs use the black market exchange rate.
+All prices, including food, drinks, accommodation, and souvenirs use the black market exchange rate.
 You can exchange money in any market or place you are staying.
-I suggest to bring all your money in US dollars because they are easy to exchange and because ATMs normally do not work.
-As well, when you enter to Uzbekistan you have to declare the money you have with you and when you leave you can’t have more money than when you entered.
+I suggest bringing all your money in US dollars because they are easy to exchange and because ATMs normally do not work.
+As well, when you enter Uzbekistan you have to declare the money you have with you and when you leave you can’t have more money than when you entered.